DeanoBurrito/northport/README.md

 Northport is a monolithic kernel, with some supporting libraries and utilities.
 The kernel is booted via the limine protocol, and currently has support for x86_64 and riscv64 systems.

-Instructions for building it yourself are [available here](docs/Building.md).
-A proper manual is WIP and will be available under `docs/manual`.
+Instructions for building it yourself are [available here](docs/Building.md), and a more in-depth manual is available via github releases or by cloning this repository and running `make docs` (xelatex is required).

 A brief summary of the current goals and features are listed below, check [the roadmap](docs/Roadmap.md) for a more granular view.